 Sweden’s Taiga forests and wetlands around Svartådalen make for fantastic birding in the springtime.
-The Black River Valley of Västmanland hosts waves of migrating birds that arrive from late April, the number of species increase around the wetlands and in late May, and even the speciality species become common.
+The Black River Valley of Västmanland hosts waves of migrating birds that arrive from late April, the number of species increases around the wetlands and in late May, and even the specialty species become common.
 Sweden in spring truly boasts an abundance of birdlife and photographic opportunities.
 Our focus for this trip will be on the magnificent owls, woodpeckers, and grouse species easily seen at this time of year.

 On our Birding Tour Sweden, a four-day Swedish birding weekend, we will visit fantastic birding locations in the east of the country in avian-rich Svartådalen and the Black River Valley.